Beatson-CompBio/Raffo-Iraolagoitia_2024_A/Analysis_Scripts/README.md

 5. For each of the Drift_Correction sub-folders:
     i.
 Load in the three image channels for the image region.
    ii.
 Threshold the fluorescence image channel (Green and Red channels).
   iii.
-Use cellpose to segment the fluorescence imaging channels using the thresholded images.
+Use cellpose to segment the fluorescence imaging channels using the thresholded images [3].
    iv.
 Segment the phase channel using cellpose.
     v.
 Sort the phase masks into different cell groups:
        &nbsp;    - GDT cells
        &nbsp;    - Macrophage cells
        &nbsp;    - Dead cells
    vi.
-Filter the GDT masks to remove false positives by size. vii.
-Count the number of each of the cell types. viii.
-Track the cells using the BTrack package. ix.
+Filter the GDT masks to remove false positives by size.
+  vii.
+Count the number of each of the cell types.
+ viii.
+Track the cells using the BTrack package [4].
+   ix.
 Filter tracks to only include those cells tracked for over 90% of the time-lapse duration.
     x.
-Detect the interaction between the GDT cells and the Macrophage cells, by looking at the overlap between the Macrophage masks, and the GDT cell masks. xi.
-Quantify the interactions between the two different cell types. xii.
-Generate a summary file for the image region being analysed. xiii.
+Detect the interaction between the GDT cells and the Macrophage cells, by looking at the overlap between the Macrophage masks, and the GDT cell masks.
+   xi.
+Quantify the interactions between the two different cell types.
+  xii.
+Generate a summary file for the image region being analysed.
+ xiii.
 Save: The data analysis, the cellpose segmentation for each channel, and the tracking.

+# Bibliography
+1. Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
+Sci Data 3, 160018 (2016). https://doi.org/10.1038/sdata.2016.18
+2. Parslow A, Cardona A, Bryson-Richardson RJ.
+Sample drift correction following 4D confocal time-lapse imaging.
+J Vis Exp.
+2014 Apr 12;(86):51086. doi: 10.3791/51086.
+PMID: 24747942; PMCID: PMC4166950.
+3. Pachitariu, M., Stringer, C. Cellpose 2.0: how to train your own model.
+Nat Methods 19, 1634–1641 (2022). https://doi.org/10.1038/s41592-022-01663-4
+4. Ulicna K, Vallardi G, Charras G and Lowe AR, Automated deep lineage tree analysis using a Bayesian single cell tracking approach, Front in Comp Sci (2021), https://doi.org/10.3389/fcomp.2021.734559